 The difference between this growl and the first is both register and tone.
-The Gospel growl is typically done to convey passion, and is thus occurring in a middle to high part of the singer’s range.
-The Death Metal growl is to convey menace or anguish, and thus is used in the lower parts of the range.
+While the Gospel growl is typically done to convey passion, and is thus occurring in a middle to high part of the singer’s range, the Death Metal growl is to convey menace or anguish, and thus is used in the lower parts of the range.
 It’s not as loud, and employs the microphone as an integral part of the sound.

 The Death Metal Growl is also more “covered.”
 In addition to the physiology described in the Gospel Growl, the Metal singer also pulls the tongue to the back of the mouth, drops the jaw, and brings the lips in.
 As you might imagine, this is not the most effective way to have one’s lyrics understood, but that’s not what it’s about.

-There are more ways to initiate a vowel sound in CCM singing , and more probably being created even as this blog post is being written.
+There are more ways to initiate a vowel sound in PCM (popular culture music) singing , and more probably being created even as this blog post is being written.
 These five are basic, and will get you started.